mhausenblas/o11y-in-action.cloud/README.md

 In this chapter we have a look at an end-to-end example and define terminology, from sources to agents to destinations.

-* Introducing observability
-* Example microservices app in action
+1. What is Observability?
+1. Roles and Goals
+1. Example Microservices App
-* Challenges and how observability helps
+1. Challenges and How Observability Helps

 ## Chapter 2: Signal Types
 In this chapter we review different signal types most often used,